ZMusgrave/PaylocityBenefitsCalculator/README.md

 ## Project Overview
 This project is an API for managing employees and their dependents, and for calculating their monthly paycheck.
 The API supports basic GET operations for employees and dependents, a Post operation for creating new employees with dependents and a GET operation that calculates the paycheck based on various rules.

+This project makes a swagger endpoint available with the above methods listed for use.

 ### Features

 Create, read, employees and their dependents based on restrictions.